St James Cycle Trail

 A testament to the farm’s former glories, well-preserved buildings, and fences add a human element to landscapes of overwhelming natural grandeur.
 Vast valleys flanked by rugged mountain ranges usher riders through golden meadows and sweet beech forest, over crystal clear rivers, into hidden lakes, and past a series of rustic huts offering shelter from the elements.
 A two-day trip is highly recommended.

-Please note – 2022/23 season, there is no bridge access across the Waiau at kilometre 36 – the McArthur Bridge has been removed – A new bridge is planned for construction in spring 2023 and opening by December 2023
+Please note – 2023/24 season, there is no bridge access across the Waiau at kilometre 36 – the McArthur Bridge has been removed – A new bridge is planned for construction in autumn 2024 and opening by September 2024

 While fit riders can complete the St James Cycle Trail in one day, an overnight trip is highly recommended as it allows more time to linger in places like Lake Guyon and enjoy the simple pleasures of camping or rustic huts.
 Sunset and sunrise are big-time bonuses.